[

 Imagine a virtual pitch-side banner showing one brand to a player in New York on a Friday afternoon and a completely different one to a player in Tokyo on a Sunday evening.

-This level of contextual intelligence effectively brings digital media best practices to the gaming world and unlocks an entirely new way for game publishers to think about in-game content management and monetisation—not just as art or experience but as addressable, dynamic media.
+This level of contextual intelligence effectively brings digital media best practices to the gaming world and unlocks an entirely new way for game developers to think about in-game content management and monetisation, as addressable, dynamic placements.

 [